RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Method

 \section{Method}

-We forecast multiple trajectories per modeled agent.
+Our RetroMotion model forecasts multiple motion trajectories for each modeled agent.
 A trajectory is a sequence of future positions ($x$- and $y$-coordinates) with positional uncertainties represented as probability densities.
 Using mixture distributions, our method decomposes motion forecasts in the following three ways.